RespiraWorks/Ventilator/2_Research_&_Development/Project-Venturi/README.md

 ![Nipples](venturi-nipples.jpg)

+Screw the nipples into the 3d-printed venturi.
+There are threads in the print but they don’t always come out right if resin get a trapped in the grooves while it prints, so you might a tap (listed in tooling BOM above) to clean the threads.
+You do not need a bottoming tap, there is enough depth in the holes and the threads are short.
-No hand-tapping was required to insert nipples.
+In the latest version, however, no hand-tapping was required to insert nipples.
+With good enough 3d priting, this step should not be necessary.

 **Testing:**
 Check for leaks by plugging the holes and pulling some vacuum.
-There are threads in the print but they don’t always come out right if resin get a trapped in the grooves while it prints.
 * Plug one large end, plug both nipples, suck on the remaining end.
 If you have a vacuum pump handy do a regular vacuum hold leak test
 * Or, blow into each port with your fingers over the other three.